Advice and support to help you be as safe as possible

 If you have a worry the most important thing is to talk to someone who can help you.

 Sometimes this is hard because you feel embarrassed or are not sure who they will tell.
 If you do not want to talk to your parents or carers you could talk to:

-All workers have a duty to tell the police or a social worker about any young person who may come to serious harm so they can be protected.
+All workers have a duty to tell the police or a social worker about any young person who may come to serious harm.

 Different workers have slightly different rules about what and when they have to report.
 Check out before you talk to anyone what their rules are.